 Automated, robust apt-get mirror selection for Debian and Ubuntu

 The apt-mirror-updater package automates robust apt-get mirror selection for Debian and Ubuntu by enabling discovery of available mirrors, ranking of available mirrors, automatic switching between mirrors and robust package list updating (see features).
-The goal is to support Python 2.6, 2.7, 3.4 and PyPy but an automated test suite hasn’t been developed yet (see status).
+It’s currently tested on Python 2.7, 3.5+ and PyPy (although test coverage is still rather low, see status).

 On the one hand the apt-mirror-updater package was developed based on quite a few years of experience in using apt-get on Debian and Ubuntu systems and large scale automation of apt-get (working on 150+ remote systems).
-On the other hand the Python package itself is quite new at the time of writing: it was developed and published in March 2016.
+On the other hand the Python package itself is relatively new: it was developed and published in March 2016.
 As such:

 Until apt-mirror-updater has been rigorously tested I consider it a proof of concept (beta software) so if it corrupts your system you can’t complain that you weren’t warned!
 I’ve already tested it on a variety of Ubuntu systems but haven’t found the time to set up a Debian virtual machine for testing.
 Most of the logic is exactly the same though.
 The worst that can happen (assuming you trust my judgement ;-) is that /etc/apt/sources.list is corrupted however a backup copy is made before any changes are applied, so I don’t see how this can result in irreversible corruption.

-My intention is to develop an automated test suite but at the moment I’m still a bit fuzzy on how to create representative tests for the error handling code paths (also, writing a decent test suite will require a significant chunk of time :-).
+I’m working on an automated test suite but at the moment I’m still a bit fuzzy on how to create representative tests for the error handling code paths (also, writing a decent test suite requires a significant chunk of time :-).

 The apt-mirror-updater package is available on PyPI which means installation should be as simple as:

 $ pip install apt-mirror-updater